wjh18/hugo-liftoff/README.md

 ### Creating posts

 It's recommended to create your posts with the command `hugo new posts/post-name.md`.
 This will provide you with all the frontmatter options via archetypes automatically.

+To create posts in nested subsections, you need to add the subsection: `hugo new posts/<section>/post-name.md`.

 ### Post frontmatter